ricjhill/scim-server/README.md

 ## Architecture Overview

-This SCIM server acts as a bridge between SCIM clients and Microsoft Entra ID (formerly Azure AD).
+This SCIM server acts as a bridge between SCIM clients and Microsoft Entra ID .
 It translates SCIM requests into Microsoft Graph API calls allowing you to use Microsoft Entra ID as your identity provider while maintaining SCIM compatibility.

 ```
 ┌─────────────┐     ┌─────────────┐     ┌───────────────────────────┐